ministryofjustice/cfe-civil/README.md

 An API for checking financial eligibility for legal aid in civil cases

 ## This repo is currently in the process of being "unforked"
-The original CFE API is found at https://github.com/ministryofjustice/check-financial-eligibility, and a fork of it was made, with several new features added, at https://github.com/ministryofjustice/check-financial-eligibility.
-This repo is intended to be the consolidation of both forks.
+The original CFE API is found at https://github.com/ministryofjustice/check-financial-eligibility, and a fork of it was made, with several new features added, at https://github.com/ministryofjustice/check-financial-eligibility-partner.
+CFE-Civil is intended to be the consolidation of both forks.
 See below for notes on merging the two forks.

 ## Architecture Diagram